TheOddlySeagull/Trin-Civil-Pack-V3-V4/README.md

 - All Trin vehicles now come pre-assembled with all recommended parts
 - All Trin vehicles now have part tone support
 - Trin Tormador tow truck can now also tow light vehicles (cars)
+- Fully reworked Trin Transortus, using 2 body types instead of trims, and new skins

 ### Fixes: